reactive/data-client/docs/core/getting-started/comparison.md

 While there are numerous tools for async state we could compare to, the libraries were chosen as the strongest representation of their general approach.

-[Rest Hooks' design](../README.md) is aimed at **treating remote data like it is local**.
+[Reactive Data Client' design](../README.md) is aimed at **treating remote data like it is local**.
 This means component logic should be no more complex than useState and setState.
-This design requires Rest Hooks to [automatically ensures safety and performance](../README.md#entities), rather than requiring users to layer their own state manipulation logic.
+This design requires Reactive Data Client to [automatically ensures safety and performance](../README.md#entities), rather than requiring users to layer their own state manipulation logic.

-From those adopting Rest Hooks we've seen
+From those adopting Reactive Data Client we've seen

 - Dramatic increase in developer velocity
 - Elimination of networking related jank